Focus your marketing efforts on your customer’s view of “What’s in it for me”.

 A Few Examples:

 - A wedding photographer takes pictures and sells them.
 The benefit is the customer’s need for sentimentality.
-And they want to remember the day for generations.
+They want the memories to live on even for generations.

 - A jewelry store sells customized rings and necklaces to a husband.
-The benefit is the husband’s desire for his wife to feel loved.
+The benefit is the husband’s desire for his wife to feel loved and to feel like a great husband.

 - An attorney focuses on estate planning.
 What the client wants is to have peace through the process (experience a caring professional) and trust that his wishes will be put into place and carried out.